What are you trying? Are you happy with it?

 Building with accessible semantics from the get-go can give you expressive, meaningful style hooks for free.

-— Ben Myers, Style with Stateful, Semantic Selectors
+— Ben Myers, Stateful, Semantic Selectors

 /* expressive semantics */